regit/opensvp/README.rst

 Some firewall software are known to be vulnerable:
  * fwbuilder: a specific policy has to be set up
- * shorewall: vulnerable, developpement is in progress to fix it
+ * shorewall: recent version fix the issue
  * edenwall: vulnerable

 The attack works for both gateway and local firewall.
 On a local firewall, FORWARD